mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

     }
 ```

 The `asCCD` value provides the class-conditional density estimates previously used in the plots.
-It really just computes the proportion of counts corresponding to every threshold.
-This is what the `pdf` function, an alias for `proportion`, does.
+It really just computes the proportion of counts corresponding to every threshold, and is readily available with histogram counts and the probability density transform `pdf`.

+#### i) Using log-likeihood ratios

-Next, we implement `minS`, a method to find the Bayes decision cut-off point, i.e. the score value $\text{s}$ that minimises the expected risk given some application parameters.
+Next, we implement `minS`, a method to find the Bayes decision cut-off point - the score value $\text{s}$ that minimises the expected risk given our application type.

+`asLLR` gives the log-likelihood ratio of the scores - the left-hand side of [equation 1.1](#rule-1-1) - using the proportion of targets in the score's corresponding bin.
+The `minusθ` method convert the application parameters into $-\theta$, which is the right-hand side of [equation 1.1](#rule-1-1).
+Then, `argminRisk` uses these two inputs to find the array index of the closest match, which is used by `minS` to provide the cutoff point $c$.

 ```scala
 case class Tradedoff(...){